alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 An update to the `links` causes a message to be placed on the message queue.
 This message will have a special update_type of links (see [**update_type**](#update_type)).
+Email alerts will not be sent when the update_type is links.
 This queue is consumed by the Rummager application in order to reindex the appropriate content when `links` change for a content item.